 Affiliate links are included for your convenience.
 It means no extra costs for you but tiny commissions for me to support my blog.

 Rock painting supplies

-- Rocks without a waxy coating- collect some river stones or buy 2-3 in rocks for painting online (ex., this set of 20 rocks or this set of 5 pounds river rocks or this huge set of 120 rocks), you can even purchase Capcouriers Flat White stones online or perfectly round hand-pickeds stones.
+- Rocks without a waxy coating- collect some river stones or buy rocks (2-3 flat rocks for painting) online (ex., this set of 20 rocks or this set of 5 pounds river rocks or this huge set of 120 rocks), you can even purchase Capcouriers Flat White stones online or perfectly round hand-picked stones.
 In general, there are literally tones of stones on Amazon!

 - Paints or markers.
 To choose the best rock paint you have to consider some factors I’ll list below.